david-sauvage/effective-java-summary/README.md

 __Item 10 : equals__

 The equals method needs to be overriden  when the class has a notion of logical equality.
-This is generally the case for value classes
+This is generally the case for value classes.

 The equals method must be :
  - Reflexive (x = x)